Dalian Atkinson threatened to take officer ‘to the gates of hell’, court told

 A police constable accused of murdering Dalian Atkinson has claimed the former footballer threatened to take him “to the gates of hell”.

-The second day of a trial at Birmingham Crown Court heard that Pc Benjamin Monk made the claim while telling investigators he kicked the ex-Aston Villa star once to “control and restrain” him after he was tasered to the ground.
+The second day of a trial at Birmingham Crown Court heard that Pc Benjamin Monk made the claim while telling investigators he kicked the former Aston Villa star once to “control and restrain” him after he was tasered to the ground.

 Jurors were told Monk, who denies murder and manslaughter, and Pc Mary Ellen Bettley-Smith, who has pleaded not guilty to assault, were interviewed under caution on August 26 2016, and in January 2017.

-Summarising what Monk, now 42, said to investigators, prosecution QC Alexandra Healy told the court: “He described how when he was approaching (Mr Atkinson’s father’s house) he was aware of a very loud row taking place within the property, with one voice much louder than the other.
+Summarising what Monk, now 42, said to investigators, prosecution QC Alexandra Healy told the court: “He described how when he was approaching (Atkinson’s father’s house) he was aware of a very loud row taking place within the property, with one voice much louder than the other.

 “He said he produced the Taser, but Mr Atkinson, who Pc Monk did not know, was apparently unconcerned when presented with the Taser, saying, ‘I am going to take you to the gates of hell’.